marcopennekamp/lore/specification/modules.md

 end

 module foo do
-  func doo(): Int = Math.min(22, 7)
+  func doo(): Int = number.min(22, 7)
 end
 ```

-In this example, `test` has access to `west` as it's locally declared, `baz` from `use bin.ban.baz`, `foo` as it's locally declared in the local root module, `Math` via the import at the root, `east` as a global module member, and module `lore` (for example) via the global root scope. `foo.bar.baz` is not accessible to `test`, because `use bin.ban.baz`  has precedence.
+In this example, `test` has access to `west` as it's locally declared, `baz` from `use bin.ban.baz`, `foo` as it's locally declared in the local root module, `number` via the import at the root, `east` as a global module member, and module `lore` (for example) via the global root scope. `foo.bar.baz` is not accessible to `test`, because `use bin.ban.baz`  has precedence.
 For `test`'s frame of reference, the second `module foo.bar` declaration is NOT a local module. `foo.doo` is not accessible, even though `foo` is a parent module of `foo.bar`, as children don't automatically inherit the global members of their parent modules.

 ##### Imports